KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/alpha_mask_keying.rst

 Alpha, Mask and Keying
 ======================

 The *Alpha, Mask and Keying* video effects category provides effects and filters to work with the alpha channel of source files or create masks and cut-outs if needed.
-It forms the prerequisite for alpha compositing [1]_ or alpha blending or what is more commonly referred to as Chroma Keying.
+It forms the prerequisite for alpha compositing\ [1]_ or alpha blending or what is more commonly referred to as Chroma Keying.
 At the end, the results are used to combine one image or video with a background to create the appearance of varying degrees of transparency.

-The following filters are available:
+The following effects and filters are available:

 .. toctree::
    :maxdepth: 1